DJF3/Webex-Message-space-archiver/README.md

 **OPEN**
 - VISUAL: When retrieving messages between 2 dates, the total-message-count may not be 100% accurate. (only affects a statistic in the header)
+- TIMEZONE: Generated HTML not using DST ("summertime"), to be addressed in an upcoming release

 **NOTE**
 - CARDS: cards and buttons won't be visible in the html